dermariusz/functt/README.md

 # functt

-functt is heavily reduced template language which is inspired by the Mustache template language.
+functt is a template toolkit that uses a template language which is inspired by the Mustache template language.

 ## Features